0xC0000054/sc4-query-ui-hooks/README.md

 ![Network Query Tool Tip](images/CustomNetworkTooltip.jpg)

+### Shift + Click Building Copying

+Holding down the Shift key when clicking a building will activate the Place Lot tool with the building's lot selected.
+Note that the exact building may be different if the lot uses Building Families.

 ## Using the Code

 1. Copy the headers from `src/public/include` folder into your GZCOM DLL project.